Harriet2004/Operating-Systems/README.md

 Task 2: mscopier.c
 Locking Mechanism:
-pthread_mutex_t is used to protect access to the shared queue (queue.mutex). pthread_cond_t is used for condition variables: queue.not_empty: Signaled when the queue is not empty. queue.not_full: Signaled when the queue is not full.
+Mutex Locks:
 File: mscopier.c
-Line 40: A mutex lock pthread_mutex_t mutex is initialized to protect access to the shared queue structure.
+Line 40: pthread_mutex_t mutex is initialized to protect access to the shared queue structure.
 This lock prevents race conditions when multiple threads access or modify the queue simultaneously.
-Line 41: Two condition variables, pthread_cond_t not_empty and pthread_cond_t not_full, are initialized.
-These variables are used to manage the state of the queue: not_empty is signaled when the queue has data, allowing writer threads to consume it. not_full is signaled when space is available in the queue, allowing reader threads to produce more data.
-Line 45: Another mutex eof_mutex is initialized to protect the end-of-file status (eof_status) and the next line to write (next_line_to_write).
+Line 45: Another mutex, pthread_mutex_t eof_mutex, is initialized to protect the end-of-file status (eof_status) and the sequence number of the next line to write (next_line_to_write).
+Condition Variables:
+File: mscopier.c
+Line 41: Two condition variables, pthread_cond_t not_empty and pthread_cond_t not_full, are initialized to manage the state of the shared queue:
+not_empty: Signaled when there is data in the queue, allowing writer threads to consume it.
+not_full: Signaled when space is available in the queue, allowing reader threads to produce more data.
 Critical Sections:
 Locks are implemented around critical sections in reader_thread and writer_thread to prevent race conditions.
 Reader Thread (reader_thread function):